 5) You can plant the seeds, or you can whack ‘ em in the face with a big stick (or other things that may or may not rhyme with ‘stick’)

 I came away from ARQ thinking a lot of the way most of live our lives, repeating nearly the same sequence of events day in and day out.
 I thought about the resistance we can face when we try to break away from our own little cycles and go after the things we want, even if they’re beyond our reach for now.
 I thought about how, even if those things turn out to be truly beyond our reach, we rarely if ever truly lose the ability to make the choice to keep reaching anyway.
 I thought about the stubbornness of mankind to cling on and keep on keepin’ even when all seems lost.

-So if you have something important to say, you might be better off saying it without actually saying it at all (says the guy who's totally saying it right now).
+So if you have something important to say, you might be better off saying it without actually saying it at all (says the guy who’s totally saying it).

 The wrap up